ClaireLevy/Herpes-Project-1-qPCR/qPCR_results.md

 -   Amount of target normalized to housekeeper and relative to Mock = 2^-ddCT

-This is a plot of the fold change in the ICP27 gene on a log10 scale.
+This is a plot of the amount of the ICP27 gene normalized to the housekeeper and relative to Mock.
 Each panel shows data from a different tissue donor.
 The missing sample on the right panel is the one we left out intentionally.

 ![](qPCR_results_files/figure-markdown_github/unnamed-chunk-3-1.png)